 Postvention is an important aspect of suicide prevention, directly supporting people bereaved through suicide as they are up to eight times more likely to take their life than the general population.
 Postvention programs and services aim to provide support to families and friends after the loss of a loved one from suicide.
 This includes counselling (including suicide grief-specific counselling), support groups, support from family and friends.

 Postvention programs can include:

-providing pathways to support Aboriginal people affected by a suicide death to be able to grieve in culturally appropriate way (see our resources)
+providing pathways to support Aboriginal and Torres Strait Islander people affected by a suicide death to be able to grieve in culturally appropriate way (see our resources)

 providing best practice information, education and research about suicide postvention to assist individuals, communities, volunteers, service providers, educators, researchers, media and government and other bodies to support people who are bereaved

 focusing of de-stigmatising suicide death and raising public awareness of ways to support the bereaved.

 The StandBy Suicide Bereavement Response Service is an active postvention service, which was developed by United Synergies Ltd in 2002.
 The StandBy Response Service provides people bereaved by suicide with access to timely support and clear pathways to care.
 The service provides immediate response to people bereaved by suicide via its 24-hour crisis response telephone number.
 From there, people bereaved by suicide can receive face-to-face outreach service provided by a skilled trauma response team and/or a referral to appropriate support services matched to their needs.

 United Synergies receives NSPP funding to implement the StandBy Response Service in six locations across Australia:

 United Synergies works with organisations in each of the above locations, who auspice the StandBy Service in their respective locations.